rs-pro/cloner/README.md

 # Cloner

-Easily clone your production Mongoid database and files for local development
+Easily clone your production Mongoid or PostgreSQL database and files for local development or staging area.

 ## Installation